jasdumas/jasdumas.github.io/_posts/2017-05-14-my-r-pkg-downloads-impact.md

 It has been a longstanding goal of mine to gain confidence in public speaking, give a technical talk at a conference and [develop R packages](#note).
 I've noticed a trend (and a quality I'd like to inherit) amongst other *productive* R programmers which was a greater ability to communicate results through sharing methodologies and best practices, so I've been signing up to speak on projects, packages and development paradigms in the R and data science community.

-After accomplishing one of my goals, the first two seemed to be achievable in tandem as I sought out out opportunities to share my work with others while learning how to communicate technical topics in a receptive way.
+After accomplishing one of my goals, the first two seemed to be achievable in tandem as I sought out opportunities to share my work with others while learning how to communicate technical topics in a receptive way.
 I have not always been a confident public speaker and had little exposure in presenting from poster sessions, so in 2017 I signed up (and was [asked](https://ci.uri.edu/2017/04/19/jasmine-dumas-kicked-off-careers-r-speaker-series-adventures-crafting-data-science-career/)!) to give [talks](https://jasdumas.github.io/speaking/) at three different venues:

 1. RhodyRstats user group and Coastal Institute at the University of Rhode Island invited me to kickoff their [*Careers in R*](https://ci.uri.edu/2017/02/15/adventures-in-crafting-a-data-science-career/) seminar about my transition from Biomedical Engineering to [Data Science with R](https://jasdumas.github.io/talks/rhodyrstats-R-user-group/rhodyrstats-r-user-group-slides.html).